Have questions? We're here.

 Create fun optical illusions using the flat, reflective surface.

-The remote location offers minimal light pollution, ideal for astronomy enthusiasts.
+The remote location offers minimal light pollution, making it an ideal spot for astronomy enthusiasts.

 Catch breathtaking colors as the sun rises or sets over the salt crust.